nunocorverag/riscv-microarchitecture-te2003b/1-Single-Cycle-RISC-V-Processor/docs/implementation_details.md

-# Single-Cycle RISC-V Processor
+# RISC-V Single-Cycle Processor Implementation Details

+## Overview

+This document provides a comprehensive overview of the implementation and verification process for our single-cycle RISC-V processor.
+The processor supports the RV32I instruction set and has been thoroughly tested through step-by-step verification.

+## Implementation Approach

+The processor was implemented and verified in five main stages, each building upon the previous one to ensure correctness at every level of the datapath.

-## Step 1: Instruction Fetch
+## Stage 1: Instruction Fetch

+### Description
-The first stage in the single-cycle datapath is the **Instruction Fetch**.
-During this step, the processor reads the instruction from the instruction memory at the address specified by the Program Counter (PC).
+The first stage implements the basic instruction fetch mechanism, where the processor reads instructions from memory based on the Program Counter (PC).

-### Modules involved:
+### Key Components

-- **Program Counter (PC):** Holds the address of the current instruction.
-It updates on each clock cycle to point to the next instruction address.
+- **Program Counter (PC):** Maintains the current instruction address
-- **Instruction Memory:** A read-only memory module that outputs the instruction stored at the address provided by the PC.
+- **Instruction Memory:** Read-only memory containing the program instructions
+- **PC Update Logic:** Sequential addressing (PC+4) or branch/jump targets

-### Process overview:
+### Implementation Details

-- The PC provides the current instruction address to the instruction memory.
+- PC initializes to 0x00 on reset
-- The instruction memory returns the 32-bit instruction located at that address.
+- Instructions are fetched from word-aligned addresses
-- The PC is then updated to the next address, depending on `PCSrc` to determine if it should proceed to the next sequential instruction or jump to a target address.
+- PC is updated based on `PCSrc` control signal:
+  - `PCSrc = 0`: Sequential execution (PC = PC + 4)
+  - `PCSrc = 1`: Branch/jump target (PC = PC + immExt)

+### Verification
+The instruction fetch was verified by monitoring:
+- Correct PC initialization and increment
+- Proper instruction output from memory
+- PC update logic for sequential execution

 ### Simulation Waveform